DzmitryRybalko/newsapp/README.md

 $ npm start
 ```

-If everything works, you can see application at localhost:8080 in your browser
+If everything works, you can see application at 8080 port in your [browser](http://localhost:8080/)

 ## Application Structure
 ```